-When you take on jobs that might take several years to complete, it’s important to consider the time value of money.
+Do you accept jobs that take several years to complete?
+If so, it’s important to consider the time value of money.
 The idea is that money isn’t worth as much in the future as it is right now.
 Though the face value of the money doesn’t change, its purchasing power fluctuates as years go by.
-Most recently, money has become less valuable because of inflation.
-In rare cases, though, money could increase in value.
-To take advantage of the time value of money, its helpful to understand present value and future value and how to figure out these amounts.
+In some cases, money becomes less valuable because of inflation.
+In rare cases, though, money could increase in value due to deflation.
+To take advantage of the time value of money, it’s helpful to understand present value and future value and how to calculate these essential amounts.

 Why Calculate Present and Future Value

 When making long-term business decisions, calculating present and future values gives you a better picture of your future cash flow and accounts for inflation and opportunity costs.
 In the above example, not accounting for the time value of money could cost your business nearly $10,000 by incorrectly assuming that $100,000 is $100,000, whether you receive it today or in three years.
 The time value of money also helps you match expected future revenues to expenses and get a more accurate picture of expected cash flows.